A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Setup

 \subsection{The Federated Averaging (FedAvg) Algorithm}

-We first introduce the standard Federated Averaging (FedAvg) algorithm~\cite{mcmahan2016communication}.
+We first introduce the standard Federated Averaging (FedAvg) algorithm which was first proposed by~\cite{mcmahan2016communication}.
 FedAvg updates the model in each device by local Stochastic Gradient Descent (SGD) and sends the latest model to the central server every $E$ steps.
 The central server conducts a weighted average over the model parameters received from active devices and broadcasts the latest averaged model to all devices.
 Formally, the updates of FedAvg at round $t$ is described as follows: